vurentjie/glycin_krita/README.md

 This assumes you have installed the [Loupe Image Viewer](https://apps.gnome.org/Loupe/) from [FlatHub](https://flathub.org/apps/org.gnome.Loupe).

-If you are using a Gnome 45 desktop environment that comes with Loupe pre-installed.
-Unfortunately this is not currently working for that environment.
-Fix is pending.
+For Gnome 45+ environment that comes with Loupe pre-installed, please see the relevant section below.

 > Please note if you uninstall or re-install Loupe Image Viewer, then you will need to copy these files again.

+At the moment all setups require some manual interventions.

-## Installing from release download
+## Installing for FlatPak

 Download `glycin_krita_<VERSION>_amd64.zip` from the [releases page](https://github.com/vurentjie/glycin_krita/releases)  and extract the contents.